the majestic Denali National Park

 Sometimes less is more.

-Whether it’s a long mountain chain from left to right, a string of fishing villages or a beautiful forest, you can still capture the whole picture without dampening the subject material by including too much sky and foreground.
+Whether it’s a long mountain chain from left to right, a string of fishing villages or a beautiful forest, you can capture the whole picture without dampening the subject material by including too much sky and foreground.

 Let me explain…